+Based on results ofStudy 1 (see details in Annex A), protection of EESS (passive) in the band 86-92 GHz band would require a maximum FS unwanted emission level of -50 dBW/100 MHz.

-Based on assumptions used in the Study 1, for the FS operating in the band 81-86 GHz, in order to protect the EESS (passive) in the band 86-92 GHz band, an unwanted emission mask in the band 86-92 GHz is proposed starting with −41 dBW/100 MHz at 86.05 GHz and decaying to −55 dBW/100 MHz at 87 GHz.
-3.2 Summary of Study 2 (contains in Annex B)
+Alternatively, in order to take into account FS typical emission masks while maintaining an equal amount of interference to EESS, Study 1 allows to propose an unwanted emission mask in the band 86-92 GHz, starting with −41 dBW/100 MHz at 86.05 GHz and decaying to −55 dBW/100 MHz at 87 GHz.

+These results are depicted in the following figure 1-A

+Figure 1-A : Summary results of Study 1

+3.2 Study 2

-This study takes into account typical fixed service deployment characteristics such as station density and elevation angles with a view to developing a near realistic worst case interference scenario to address the potential for impact from the fixed services operating in the 81-86 GHz band into the EESS (passive) measurements in the adjacent 86-92 GHz band.
+The Study 2 presented in Annex B of the Report, proposes to take into account typical fixed service deployment characteristics such as station density and elevation angles with a view to developing a near realistic worst case interference scenario to address the potential for impact from the fixed services operating in the 81-86 GHz band into the EESS (passive) measurements in the adjacent 86-92 GHz band.

-3.2.1 FS link density, elevation angle and antenna gain
+3.2.1 FS link density, elevation angle and antenna gain taken in Study 2

 The FS link density was calculated using a similar methodology to one presented in Annex A2, which calculates the maximum number of FS links that can be deployed in an area on an interference limited basis.
 This methodology was adjusted to calculate the density based on typical FS parameters across the entire 81-86 GHz band and the final figure for density was taken as an average over 1 000 runs of the method in order to give a repeatable result.